youyanggu/covid19_projections/index.md

 ## US Infections Estimates (Updated Daily)
 {% include_relative infections/summary.md %}{% include iframe_infections.html %}

 Our infections estimates include all infected individuals of the SARS-CoV-2 virus, not just those that took a COVID-19 test and tested positive.
 As of November, we estimate the true number of infected individuals in the US to be roughly 2-5x higher than the reported cases (20-50% detection rate).
 See our writeup, [Estimating True Infections](/estimating-true-infections), for a more detailed look into this subject.
-To get a sense of the number of individuals that are actively infectious, we recommend dividing the *"currently infected"* estimate by 2-4.
+Because not all currently *infected* individuals are *infectious*, we recommend dividing the *"currently infected"* estimate by 2-4 to get a sense of the number of currently infectious individuals.

 [Back to Top](#top)